Science-wide author databases of standardized citation indicators: Reception and applications

 Leiden Manifesto for research metrics admonition that quantitative measures should only support expert assessment and should not replace informed judgment.
 This author notes that, at the same time, one should not resort to subjective evaluations of research productivity and impact while ignoring the data that are there, and thus praises the usefulness of the database, also as input for further analyses.

+The measure has been used to investigate systemic disparities in pharmacology and pharmacy research.